TampereTC/TestContainer-hackathon/Instructions-WSL-Docker-HyperV.md

-# HACKATHON Setup for WINDOWS 10 with Hyper-V
+# HACKATHON Setup for WINDOWS 10: WSL + Docker

 Instructions how to install Docker for Windows and integrating the same to “Bash on Ubuntu on Windows”.

-Why?
+Why WSL?
 - Natively docker configuration is based on linux file system. -> Ensure linux compatibility to run docker commands on bash shell.
 - Hyper-V natively integrated as part of Windows10 OS. -> Ensure Optimal performance to run VMs
 - WSL is well integrated as past of Windows OS -> E.g less work with adaptations.
 E.g Win volume mounts by default in place